pawelgrzybek/pawelgrzybek.com/content/posts/2020-12-22-grow-shrink-and-reflow-elements-with-figma-auto-layout.md

 ![Button design using Auto Layout in Figma](/photos/2020-12-22-4.png)

 Text is all we need for now.
-Let's wrap it with auto layout frame by clicking "Add auto layout" from the contextual menu or using keyboard shortcut <kbd>⇧ + A</kbd>.
-The element now is wrapped in a fully customizable auto-layout frame.
-We can add background color and padding to it.
-Adding padding follows the same rules as the CSS `padding` property.
+Let's wrap it with an auto layout frame by clicking "Add auto layout" from the contextual menu or using keyboard shortcut <kbd>⇧ + A</kbd>.
+The element is now wrapped in a fully customizable auto-layout frame.
+We can add a background colour and padding to it.
+Adding padding follows the same rules as the CSS `paddin` property.
 In my case, it is `10 20` that corresponds to 10px on the vertical axis and 20px on the horizontal one.
 Nice!

 ![Button design using Auto Layout in Figma](/photos/2020-12-22-5.png)